needle-mirror/com.unity.cloud.gltfast/Documentation~/ProjectSetup.md

 # Project Setup

+This page explains how projects can be setup to fit your needs and tweaked in detail.
+As a prerequisite you first need to [install *glTFast*](installation.md).

 ## Materials and Shader Variants

 For runtime import *Unity glTFast* uses custom shader graphs or shaders for rendering glTF&trade; materials.
 Depending on the properties of a glTF material (and extensions it relies on), a specific [shader variant][shader-variants] will get used.
 In the Editor this shader variant will be built on-demand, but in order for materials to work in your build, you **have** to make sure all shader variants that you're going to need are included.